The transmission spectrum of the potentially rocky planet L 98-59 c: Abstract

 \section{Abstract}

-We present observations of the $1.35\pm0.07$ Earth-radius planet L~98-59~c using Wide Field Camera~3 on the Hubble Space Telescope.
+We present observations of the $1.35\pm0.07$ Earth-radius planet L~98-59~c, collected using Wide Field Camera~3 on the Hubble Space Telescope.
 L~98-59 is a nearby (10.6 pc), bright (H=7.4 mag), M3V star that harbors three small, transiting planets.
 As one of the closest known transiting multi-planet systems, L~98-59 offers one of the best opportunities to probe and compare the atmospheres of rocky planets that formed in the same stellar environment.
-We measured the transmission spectrum of L~98-59~c during a single transit, with the extracted spectrum showing marginal evidence for wavelength-dependent transit depth variations which would indicate the presence of an atmosphere.
-Forward-modeling was used to constrain possible atmospheric compositions of the planet based on the shape of the transmission spectrum.
-While L98-59 is a fairly quiet star, we have seen evidence for stellar activity, and therefore we cannot rule out a scenario where the source of the signal originates with inhomogeneities on the host-star surface.
+We measured the transmission spectrum of L~98-59~c and the extracted spectrum showed marginal evidence (2.1$\sigma$) for wavelength-dependent transit depth variations that could indicate the presence of an atmosphere.
+We forward-modeled possible atmospheric compositions of the planet based on the transmission spectrum.
+Although L~98-59 was previously thought to be a fairly quiet star, we have seen evidence for stellar activity, and therefore we assessed a scenario where the source of the signal originates with inhomogeneities on stellar surface.
+We also see a correlation between transits of L98-59 c and L98-59 b collected 12.5 hours apart, which is suggestive (but at $<$2$\sigma$ confidence) of a contaminating component from the star impacting the exoplanet spectrum.
 While intriguing, our results are inconclusive and additional data is needed to verify any atmospheric signal.
-Fortunately, additional data will soon be collected from both HST and JWST.
-Should this result be confirmed with additional data, L~98-59~c would be the first planet smaller than 2 Earth-radii with a detected atmosphere, and among the first small planets with a known atmosphere to be studied in detail by the JWST.
+Fortunately, additional data has been collected from both HST and JWST.
+Should this result be confirmed with additional data, L~98-59~c would be the first planet smaller than two Earth-radii with a detected atmosphere.

 \keywords{Exoplanet atmospheric composition --- Super Earths --- M dwarf stars --- Transmission spectroscopy}